-Embracing cloud-based solution for increased staff productivity
+Embracing a cloud-based solution for increased staff productivity

 Virgin Active is a chain of health clubs in South Africa, Namibia, Italy, Spain, Portugal, Australia, Singapore, Thailand, and the United Kingdom.